- for Purchases100

 Balance to paid off in

 If you carry balances on other credit cards with high APRs or think you may need an extended period of time to pay for upcoming expenses, this is absolutely a card you should consider.
-The Simplicity’s 0% intro APR for 18 months is among the best offers currently available on the market.
+The Simplicity’s 0% intro APR on balance transfers for 21 months is among the best offers currently available on the market.

 On the other hand, let’s say you’re not someone that’s currently carrying a balance.
 If you’re looking to earn credit card points and don’t typically carry a balance from month to month, this is not the card for you.
-The biggest downside to the Citi Simplicity card is the lack of rewards, points and bonuses.
+The biggest downside to the Citi Simplicity® Card - No Late Fees Ever is the lack of rewards, points and bonuses.
 This product is purely designed for customers looking to take advantage of a low introductory APR.
 No matter how much you transfer or spend, you won’t earn a single point or mile.

 Need more info?
 Check out our frequently asked questions.
 If you have other questions, please click on “Ask Now” below.